SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/FILE.md

 /app/files/{urn}/{mimeType} | POST | FileUploaded
 /app/files/query/{entityReferenceType}/{referenceUrn} | GET |
 /app/files/{urn} | GET |

-Developers must use the **PUT** endpoint to first define the file, then use the **POST** endpoint to physically upload the file to the Cloud for storage.
+/app/files/{urn}/content/ | GET |

+Developers must use the **PUT** endpoint to first define the file, then use the **POST** endpoint to physically upload the file to the Cloud for storage. _However_, if the file content already exists at well-defined location on the web referenceable with an HTTP or HTTPS URL, then the developer may choose to include a `contentUrl` field in the PUT request.
+The platform checks for the existence of `contentUrl` and `mimeType` fields, and if present, not-null, and the content is successfully retrieved, then the PUT operation is self-contained.
+In this case, self-contained means that the PUT operation generated the File record _and_ downloaded the content of the given MIME type from the referenced URL and placed it into platform storage.
+If the `contentUrl` field is included with a `null` value or cannot be successfully downloaded, of if the `mimeType` field is omitted, then an HTTP 400 status code will be returned to the developer to convey the fact that file content is missing.
+This also means that the File record was _not_ saved either.

+**NOTE:** When issuing a POST where the `mimeType` is included in the endpoint path, developers _must_ URL Encode the MIME type with UTF-8 to prevent the **/** character from natively occurring in the path.

 For retrieval, when requesting by `{entityReferenceType}/{referenceUrn}`, the system will respond with a JSON array, detailing the set of File definitions associated with the referenced object.
 In contrast, the `{urn}` request represents the URN assigned to a specific File definition, returning the single JSON object defining the given File.